shreyass27/react-md-slider/SCRIPTS.md

 ### `yarn start`

-Runs the react-md-slider in the development mode and makes it usable in example app.
+Runs the react-md-slider library in development mode and makes it usable in example app.

 Open a new terminal and navigate to `./example` folder.

+### `cd example`

 In the example app project directory run: